fingerprintjs/fingerprintjs-android/README.md

 Also the results are cached, so subsequent calls will be faster.

 ## Versioning
-Nothing is perfect, and the current implementation of `fingerprint` is not an exception.
-It will be improving over time.

 `fingerprint` has incremental version, and it should be set explicitly to avoid unexpected `fingerprint` changes when updating the library.